anhTuanBui1996/empla-reactjs/README.md

 ### `firebase deploy`

 Can be used after initialize firebase and activate theh Firebase Hosting on the [console](https://console.firebase.google.com/).
-Must run `npm run build` first to build a optimize build before deloyment.
+Must run `npm run build` first to build a optimize build before deployment.

 ## Learn More